Paris, Honestly: The 2026 Luxury Family Guide to Wonder Without the Spiral

 The iconic clock at the Musee d’orsay

 Musée d’Orsay: An old train station filled with Van Goghs and Monets.
-The Kid Hook: Head straight to the giant clock face on the top floor for the view (and the photo op), then see the "Starry Night."
+Head straight to the giant clock face on the top floor for the view and the photo op, then work backward.
+It is a better sequence than starting at the ground floor and running out of steam before you reach anything good.

 Musée de l’Orangerie: Short, stunning, and manageable.
 The Monet Water Lilies rooms are oval-shaped and strangely calming for children.
-It’s the perfect "starter museum."
+The perfect starter museum for anyone who has never tried museums with kids and is not sure how it will go.

 Elie Wiesel Playground in the Marais.
 Let your child burn off energy here before dinner while you people watch and feel like a local

-Jardin du Luxembourg (6th): Pony rides, old-school sailboats to push across the fountains, and a puppet theater.
+Jardin du Luxembourg (6th): Pony rides, vintage sailboats to push across the fountain, a puppet theater.
+The Parisian park experience in its most concentrated form.

 The Day Trip Edit: Paris, But With a Breather